 - To meet the information security compliance in the organization.

-- To implement an effective security strategy in the organization.
+- To implement an effective security strategy within the organization.

-Imagine if any hacker manages to get user details of social networking site like Facebook.
-The organization can face legal issues due to a small loophole left in a software system.
+Imagine if any hacker manages to get user details of a social networking site like Facebook.
+The organization could face legal issues due to a small loophole left in a software system.
 Hence, big organizations are looking for PCI (Payment Card Industry) compliance certifications before doing any business with third-party clients.

 - Software (Operating systems, services, applications)